 The U.S. Government Engagement in Global Health: A Primer

-As a multi-pronged, multi-billion dollar investment that targets a myriad of global health challenges, countries, and stakeholders, the U.S. global health response is complex.
-This primer provides basic information about global health and U.S. government’s response thus far.
-Although this document focuses primarily on the U.S. government, it is important to acknowledge the role played by other countries, multilateral organizations, and private sector actors such as non-governmental organizations (NGOs), foundations, corporations, and others, in the global health response.
+The U.S. global health response is complex, a multi-pronged, multi-billion dollar investment involving many different U.S. government departments and agencies, congressional committees, initiatives, and funding streams and targeting a myriad of global health challenges and countries.1 This primer provides basic information about global health and U.S. government’s response in low- and middle-income countries.
+Although it focuses primarily on the U.S. government, it is important to acknowledge the role played by other countries, multilateral organizations, and private sector actors such as non-governmental organizations (NGOs), foundations, corporations, and others, in the global health response.

 The first several sections provide an overview of the field of global health and describe current global health issues.
 Subsequent sections describe U.S. government support for global health, including the programs addressing global health challenges, the organization of the U.S. response, the budgets and financing of U.S. global health programs, and the U.S. government’s relationship with multilateral institutions and international partners.
 Additional resources, information, and analysis are available at the Kaiser Family Foundation’s U.S. Global Health Policy Program’s website: http://kff.org/global-health-policy/.